Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Infinitesimal symmetry generators

 angular momentum

 and the LRL vector

 Here these quantities have been normalized by dividing out the particle mass in the case of inverse-square motion and the reduced mass in the case of two-body motion.

 The LRL vector is orthogonal to the angular momentum, $\A\cdot\L =0$, and has magnitude $|\A| = \sqrt{\k^2 + 2 E |\L|^2}$.
 For circular orbits, $\A$ vanishes, whereas for elliptical, parabolic, and hyperbolic orbits, $\A$ is non-trivial and points in the direction of the periapsis.
 Its magnitude is proportional to the eccentricity of the orbit, $e = |\A|/\kappa$.
-Therefore, among the three components of $\A$, only the angle of $\A$ in the plane of motion for non-circular orbits represents an independent constant of motion.
-If this angle, $\Theta$, is measured relative to an axis defined by the periapsis point in the orbit, then it is given by $\Theta =0$.
+Therefore, among the three components of $\A$, only the angle of $\A$ with respect to a fixed axis in the plane of motion for non-circular orbits represents an independent constant of motion.

 Thus, $E$, $\L$, $\Theta$ provide 5 independent constants of motion.
 This is the maximal number for any type of motion in three dimensions.
-There is an additional conserved quantity, which involves $t$ and is not constant of motion, that can be defined as the time $T$ at which the periapsis point is reached in a non-circular orbit.
-An explicit formula for $T$, along with discussion of its physical significance, is given in \Ref{Anc.Mea.Pas} for general central force dynamics.
+There is an additional conserved quantity, which involves $t$ and thus is an integral of motion rather than a constant of motion, that can be defined as the time $T$ at which the periapsis point is reached in a non-circular orbit.
+An explicit formula for $T$, along with discussion of its physical significance, is given in \Ref{Anc.Mea.Pas}.

-Noether's theorem gives a \emph{one-to-one correspondence} between conserved quantities and infinitesimal dynamical symmetries of an action principle.
-For the Kepler problem \eqref{eom}, the action principle is $S = \int_{t_1}^{t_2} \Lagr(\posvec,\dot{\posvec})\,dt$ where